ExaltedFoks/brownie-tutorial/README.md

 `chain.undo()` and `chain.redo()` is especially useful during interactive test debugging.
 This is used to move backwards and forwards through recent transactions.

 This chapter goes over a way to determine all the possible meta 3pools that exist, and the LP returns over each one.

+### 12. Chain II
+The code we're making is abstract such that it can be used on any address or for any pool (w/ minimal configuration).
+Can try to extend this functionality later to other LPs such as Sushiswap.

+The dev notes that the incessant looping is the brute force method - much more elegant solutions can be employed by making use of the many registry functions.
+As a result, this code will take a while (and will make a lot of unnecessary infura calls).